citp/privacy-policy-historical/j/jo/jos/joshmorony.com.md

 **How will the information be used?**

-Primarily, the personal information that you supply will be used for communication, or to facilitate the sale (and refunds) of any products that you might purchase through this website.
+Primarily, the personal information that you supply will be used for communication, targetting content, and to facilitate the sale (and refunds) of any products that you might purchase through this website.
 A detailed list of how types of data will be used is available later in this document.

 **Who will the information be shared with?**

 Any personal data collected through this website will never be sold to any 3rd party.
 The only 3rd party companies that will have access to any personal data related to this website will be the data processors that are outlined below.
 These data processors are used solely to help facilitate the function and operation of this website.

+**How long will the information be stored?**

+Data will be stored for an indeterminate amount of time, but it may be deleted at any time without notice.
+You may also request to have your data deleted at any time.

 ### 3rd Party Tools This Website Uses

 **Google Analytics**

 This website has enabled the IP Anonymization feature of Google Analytics.
 This prevents personally identifiable information from being stored on the Google Analytics servers in relation to your interactions with this website.
 If you would like to know more about IP Anonymization you can [click here](https://support.google.com/analytics/answer/2763052?hl=en)

-**Contact Form**

-If you choose to interact with the contact form on this website, it will ask for personal information, which is required in order for me to provide a response to you.
-The information that you enter will be used to send an email directly to my email address hosted with GMail.
-Any information you enter into the contact form will not be used in any other way other than to respond to you, and the information is not stored anywhere other than on GMail’s own servers.

 **ConvertKit**